aer0ss/aerofs/docs/engineering/how-to/debug-aerofs.md

  - `portbase + 10` : GUI (default 5010)

-To access the script, go in `tools` first.
+To access the script, go in `approot` first.

 When you start the debug-enabled program, rundebug will print the port number in use.